-Her wealth of experience extends from statutory audit, financial due diligence, strategic planning, project management, change management, human resource management, corporate governance, and risk management.
+Her experience extends from statutory audit, financial due diligence, strategic planning, project management, change management, corporate governance, and risk management.

-She initially worked as an auditor in accountancy practices, then joined the manufacturing sector and has worked in the education sector for the past 20 years.
+Denise initially worked as an auditor in accountancy practices, and has worked in the education sector for the past 20 years.
 She is also a Foundation Governor at a local high school.

 Denise is married, has a daughter and in her leisure time likes to keep fit and socialise with her family and friends.

 Professor Peter Roberts joined the CCG in December 2019 as Lay Member with responsibility for audit, compliance and conflicts of interest.
-He is chair of the Audit Committee and also contributes to a number of other key strands of activity, including sustainable development and governance.
-He is also the CCG Freedom to Speak-Up Guardian,
+He is chair of the Audit Committee and also the CCG Freedom to Speak-Up Guardian,

 His interests in health and social care reflect his previous experience with the Calderdale and Huddersfield Foundation Trust (as a board member) and his current role as co-chair of the NHS Confederation’s Sustainable Development Group.
 Peter is also involved in various other activities, including the Northern Ireland Housing Executive (Chair), Change Housing (Chair of Audit and Risk) and the University of Leeds (Professor Emeritus of Sustainable Spatial Development).